AWARD PROGRAM OVERVIEW

 - For Indigenous-Industry Partnerships ONLY, outline fully the role of the Indigenous partner

-- Business Support Letter (must be written by someone other than the nominator)
+- Support Letter (written by someone other than the nominator)

 UPDATING A NOMINATION